5 Perfect Cheese Pairings for German Beers

 Meet Your Malt

-Since we’re talking about Oktoberfest brews, which really highlight malt – the main ingredient in beer after water.
+Since we’re specifically talking about Oktoberfest brews, which really highlight malt – the main ingredient in beer after water – let’s proceed with a mini-lesson on malt.

 After sourcing top-quality grain that must be grown, harvested, tested, and stored according to exacting specifications, maltsters add moisture and warmth to sprout the harvested grain, converting its starch into sugar.

 Via a process called kilning, they then use heat to halt the conversion of starch into sugar, to trap and preserve that enzymatic activity.
-The malt is then cleaned of the rootlets that developed during the sprouting phase, and this renders it shelf-stable until it’s needed – packed with diastatic potential that helps to convert starch into sugar, a key step in the fermentation process.
+The malted grain is then cleaned of the rootlets that developed during the sprouting phase, and this renders it shelf-stable until it’s needed – packed with diastatic potential that helps to convert starch into sugar, a key step in the fermentation process.

 Malt has a deliciously bready, toasty flavor, and it’s the main ingredient in any beer recipe – you just might not taste it at the forefront of a brew that’s heavy in another ingredient like hops, for example.